Homemade Marshmallows Recipe (Easy!)

 Can You Freeze Marshmallows?

 Yes, you can!
-Once you’ve prepared them, place them in an airtight freezer-safe container and freeze for up to 3 months!
+Once you’ve prepared them, place them in an airtight freezer-safe container and freeze them for up to 3 months!

 More Basic Kitchen Recipes